kjdawson/tuscanyitalian/README.md

 OVERVIEW

 This is a website that I built for a client in Houston Texas.
-They own an Italian Restaurant and that has a strong web presence on review sites like Yelp and Urbanspoon but never took the time to implement a website.
+They own an Italian Restaurant that has a strong web presence on review sites like Yelp and Urbanspoon but never took the time to implement a website.
 They wanted to have their website to work on mobile and on desktop.
 They didn't want anything flashy or complex just a simple, clean site.